THE NUTMEG POINT DISTRICT MAIL

 As with many things Avramesque, an apparently simple question such as

-"When did Avram write The Phoenix and the Mirror?" leads to subterranean
+did Avram write The Phoenix and the Mirror?" leads to subterranean

 caverns and unanticipated terrors.